logo

 Abstract

-The origin of life required membrane-bound compartments.
-Long-chain amphiphilic molecules, such as fatty acids, are strong candidates for the first cell membranes, but their generation remains unclear.
-This study shows that the reaction of dissolved hydrogen and bicarbonate with magnetite under conditions of continuous flow, alkaline pH, and relatively low temperatures (90 °C) generates a range of functionalised long-chain aliphatic compounds, including mixed fatty acids up to 18 carbon atoms in length.
-This suggests that similar chemistry in bicarbonate-rich water mixing with alkaline hydrogen-rich fluids from serpentinization could have driven the generation of readily available membrane-forming amphiphilic organic molecules in early cellular life.
+The origin of life required membrane-bound compartments to allow the separation and concentration of internal biochemistry from the external environment and establish energy-harnessing ion gradients.
+Long-chain amphiphilic molecules, such as fatty acids, appear strong candidates to have formed the first cell membranes although how they were first generated remains unclear.
+Here we show that the reaction of dissolved hydrogen and bicarbonate with the iron-rich mineral magnetite under conditions of continuous flow, alkaline pH and relatively low temperatures (90 °C) generate a range of functionalised long-chain aliphatic compounds, including mixed fatty acids up to 18 carbon atoms in length.
+Readily generated membrane-forming amphiphilic organic molecules in the first cellular life may have been driven by similar chemistry generated from the mixing of bicarbonate-rich water (equilibrated with a carbon dioxide-enriched atmosphere) with alkaline hydrogen-rich fluids fed by the serpentinisation of the Earth's iron-rich early crust.

 Publisher